As an Amazon Associate I earn from qualifying purchases.

-This clean eating Irish spice bread is sure to become a fast favorite!
+This Irish spice bread is sure to become a fast favorite!

 This was a special treat for me.
 It’s an amazing bread that is typically made with candied citron (lemon peel) but I opted for the real stuff and I was not disappointed.

-If you make the wheat version (pictured above), this will have the dryness of regular bread.
-If you make the grain-free version below, it takes on more of the consistency of cake or a true sweet bread.
+If you make the wheat version (pictured below), this will have the dryness of regular bread.
+If you make the grain-free version (find it here), it takes on more of the consistency of cake or a true sweet bread.
 It has much more moisture.
 Either way, the flavor and texture is fabulous.

 The wheat version would be excellent served with a bit of soft, organic/pastured butter while the grain-free version is just amazing on it’s own.
 No toppings required.
 The grain free version is also a bit sweeter than the wheat version, even with the same amount of sweetener.

 So we are still in Cobh and loving every second of it!
 We recently went to the Fota Island Zoo.
 Don’t worry, the little guy that curled up here at the top is just trying to take a nap.
 In fact, we sat there watching him for the longest time because he kept nearly falling over as he drifted off.